Trust Nobody

 "Trust Nobody" is a song by Norwegian DJ and record producer Cashmere Cat, featuring vocals by American singer Selena Gomez and Canadian singer Tory Lanez.
-It was released on 30 September 2016 as the second single from Cashmere's debut studio album, 9 (2017).
-The track was written by Cashmere Cat, Starrah, Lanez, Gomez, Benny Blanco, and Frank Dukes.
+It was released on 30 September 2016 as the second single from Cashmere's debut studio album, 9 (2016).
+The song was written by Cashmere Cat, Starrah, Lanez, Gomez, Benny Blanco, and Frank Dukes.
 It was produced by Cashmere Cat, Blanco and Dukes.

 Music video

 The videoclip of the song was released on 16 November 2016.
 It was directed by Jake Schreier and starring five dancers Jasmin Williams, Talia Koylass, Raphael Thomas, Dominique McDougal and Wally Pham dancing on a stage built in the desert.